Elijah Ngurare: Political career

-Ngurare's political activeness began in 1983 at Nkurenkuru High School and continued at Linus Shashipapo Secondary School, where he was a student during the founding of the student movement Namibia National Students Organisation in 1984.
-He held various student positions and was active in Section, Branches and District Leadership of SWAPO Party Youth League.
-Ngurare rose to political prominence as Secretary of Information, Publicity and Mobilisation of the SWAPO Party Youth League (SPYL) under Paulus Kapia in 2002 before becoming its secretary general in 2007, and being subsequently re-elected in 2012.
+Ngurare's political activities began in 1983 while attending Nkurenkuru High School and continued at Linus Shashipapo Secondary School, where he was a student during the founding of the student movement Namibia National Students Organisation in 1984.
+He joined SWAPO in 1986, and held various student positions and was active in Section, Branches and District Leadership of the SWAPO Party Youth League (SPYL).
+After completing high school, Ngurare sought financial assistance to study abroad and even approached the then-Prime Minister Hage Geingob in 1992 for support, but was reportedly declined.
+Despite this setback, he managed to pursue his studies in the United States, where he spent a decade.